misavojte/GazePlotterDocs/basic/transition-matrix/index.md

 # Transition Matrix

 Transition Matrix in GazePlotter provides a visual analysis of gaze transition patterns between Areas of Interest (AOIs).
-This heat map visualization shows how participants' gaze moves from one AOI to another, revealing scanpath patterns and visual attention flow.
+This heat map visualization shows how participants' gaze moves from one AOI to another, revealing scanpath patterns and visual attention flow in eye-tracking research.

 ## Overview